Zucchini Brownies

 This post may contain affiliate links.
 See my disclosure policy.

-My zucchini chocolate cake remains one of my most-made recipes, so it’s a no-brainer to adapt it into fudgy brownies.
+My zucchini chocolate cake remains one of my most-made recipes, so it’s a no-brainer to adapt it into zucchini brownies.

-Adding zucchini to brownies adds moisture to the base, yielding extra fudgy and gooey brownies with crisp edges and crackly tops.
-Don’t fret, though- you won’t taste zucchini in them.
-I also like that these brownies are healthier than other classic brownies, and are quick and easy to make.
+Adding zucchini to brownies adds moisture to the base, and with the richness of the almond butter and the combo of maple syrup and coconut sugar, yields extra fudgy and gooey brownies with crisp edges and crackly tops.
+Don’t fret, though- I tested this recipe many times to ensure you won’t taste zucchini in them.
+I also appreciate that these brownies are healthier than traditional brownies and are quick and easy to prepare.
 Bonus?
-They are completely gluten-free.
+They are entirely gluten-free.

 - Almond butter.
 I like to make my own, but any no-stir almond butter works well.

 - Maple syrup.
-This liquid sweetener helps keep the middle of the brownies fudgy and balances out the sweetness.
-Honey and agave nectar also work.
+This helps keep the middle of the brownies fudgy and balances out the sweetness.
+I also tested these with honey and agave, which both worked well.

 - Eggs. room temperature, please.